-There have been instances (and likely more than I am aware of) where a tenant who was not given proper notice to terminate the tenancy under the referenced sections has vacated the rental premises under duress and despite disagreeing with the reasons for the termination and/or the inconvenience of an unexpected move on short notice.
+There have been instances (and likely more than I am aware of) where a tenant who was not given proper notice to terminate the tenancy under the referenced sections 51, 52, and 54 has vacated the rental premises under duress and despite disagreeing with the reasons for the termination and/or the inconvenience of an unexpected move on short notice.
 These tenants have no recourse to recover losses suffered because there are no remedies provided in the Act for a tenant to make such a claim.

-I would request consideration of amendments to the Act to provide for remedies to a tenant who suffers monetary losses when a landlord fails to provide proper notice to terminate a tenancy agreement in accordance with sections 51, 52, 54, 58, and 59 of the Act.
+I would request consideration of amendments to the Act to provide for remedies similar to those provided for under section 60 to a tenant who suffers monetary losses when a landlord fails to provide proper notice to terminate a tenancy agreement in accordance with sections 51, 52, and 54 of the Act.